Amenly/EroMe/README.md

 `pip3 install -r requirements`

-Next, open the config.json in the project folder and replace "pathname" with the pathname to a folder where you would like the content to be downloaded:
+Next, open the config.json in the project folder and replace "pathname" with the path to a folder where you would like the content to be downloaded:

 `{"folder_path": "pathname"}`

 For example, it should look similar to this:

 `{"folder_path": "/Users/username/Downloads/EroMe"}`

+*Note to Windows users:*

+Although you're used to backslashes in your paths, you *must* use forward slashes in the config.
+In other words, instead of having something like:

+`{"folder_path": "C:\Users\username\Downloads\designated_folder}`

+You should change it to:

+`{"folder_path": "C:/Users/username/Downloads/designated_folder"}`

 If you're having trouble with installation, please see the [#FAQ](README.md#faq)